 What is a mobile wallet

-Generally, when you think of a mobile wallet, perhaps you think of one that’s not 4 feet long, as in, it possesses a certain amount of mobility.
+Generally, when you think of a mobile wallet, you think of one that’s not 4 feet long, as in, it possesses a certain amount of mobility.
 Mobile wallets are unfortunately not the exciting counterpart to giant wallets, they’re little apps on your phone that keep your money for you and allow you to pay on certain debit and credit terminals.
-There are a lot of mobile payment options arising now such as the Starbucks reward card that allows you to use an app to pay for your food and drink after it’s given access to a fixed amount of money.
+There are a lot of mobile payment options available now such as the Starbucks reward card that allows you to use an app to pay for your food and drink after it’s given access to a fixed amount of money.
 There’s also Samsung and Apple that offer phones with the ability to communicate through Bluetooth to the previously mentioned payment terminals.
 You might ask what kind of effect will this have on wallet trends, sales, and styles.
 The answer: there won’t be a huge difference.

 In 2012, Apple released passbook which is a mobile wallet, or gift card, with tickets and coupons that allows a company to suddenly forge this sort of relationship with a consumer that will be fostered through a device that is literally always at hand.
 The idea is to get rid of those pesky space eaters like gift cards and the free appetizer coupon you’ve been holding onto that actually expired two months ago.
 With the Passbook addition, companies could then push notifications and coupons onto your phone based off of the data they had collected through that phone, and it relies on location.
 If Hollister, for example, tracks you in a mall where it has a store open, it can offer deals and savings to encourage you to enter the store.
 It’s a new take on the automated marketing programs you can invest in through programs like Hubspot.
 It’s studying consumer data. or in this case, your data: clicks, likes, places you frequent, etc and narrowing down what you want to see so they can trigger a response in you.
 Granted, if you get annoyed by the call to actions that this company is sending you, you can turn them off, but that’s not before they’ve seen reams or your personal data.